 - 2. When a student is alleged to have committed an act of academic misconduct that is not related to a course in which the student is enrolled, the chair of the student's department has the authority to initiate a review of the allegation. - a.
-After discovering the alleged academic misconduct, the Chair must notify the Dean of Students and the student in writing within 10 business days if action is contemplated at the department level: provide the student an opportunity to heard, pursuant to Part III Section AThe chair must notify the student in writing within seven calendar 10 business days of discovering the alleged misconduct if, in consultation with the dean of students, disciplinary action is contemplated at the department level.
-If disciplinary action is contemplated the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.
+After discovering the alleged academic misconduct, the Chair must notify the Dean of Students and the student in writing within 10 business days if action is contemplated at the department level: provide the student an opportunity to heard, pursuant to Part III Section A.

-The chair must report the decision, including any sanctions imposed, in writing to the student, the student's college/school/division dean/director, and the dean of students within $10 \frac{\text{calendar}}{\text{calendar}}$ business days of the student's opportunity to be heard.
+The chair must report the decision, including any sanctions imposed, in writing to the student, the student's college/school/division dean/director, and the dean of students within 10 business days of the student's opportunity to be heard.